Txture/chronos/org.chronos.chronograph/readme.md

 ... from the **root** directory to run a standard gradle build of all artifacts.

 ## Creating a new ChronoGraph instance

+> Language Note: all code below is provided in Java.
+However, using Kotlin is fully supported and recommended.

 There are several options for creating a new ChronoGraph instance.
 The easiest one is using the builder syntax: